arashno/tensorflow_multigpu_imagenet/README.md

 # tensorflow_multigpu_imagenet
-Code for training different architectures( DenseNet, ResNet, AlexNet, GoogLeNet, VGG, NiN) on ImageNet dataset + Multi-GPU support + Transfer Learning support
+Code for training different architectures( DenseNet, ResNet, AlexNet, GoogLeNet, VGG, NiN) on ImageNet or other datasets + Multi-GPU support + Transfer Learning support

 This repository provides an easy-to-use way for training different well-known deep learning architectures on different datasets.
-The code directly load images from disk.
-Moreover, multi-GPU and transfer learning is also supported.
+The code reads dataset information from a text or csv file and directly loads images from disk.
+Moreover, multi-GPU and transfer learning are supported.

-This code is mainly based on these repositories:
+This code takes advantage of these repositories:

 https://github.com/soumith/imagenet-multiGPU.torch